Royal Rumble (1998)

-The 1998 Royal Rumble was the 11th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 18, 1998, at the San Jose Arena in San Jose, California.
+The 1998 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 11th annual Royal Rumble event and took place on January 18, 1998, at the San Jose Arena in San Jose, California.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWF Championship match at WrestleMania XIV.
+This was the first Royal Rumble of the Attitude Era.

 Six matches were contested on the event's card.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 1998 event, the winner received a match for the WWF Championship at WrestleMania XIV.
-This is the first Royal Rumble of the Attitude Era.

 The main event was a casket match between Shawn Michaels, and The Undertaker for the WWF Championship, which Michaels won to retain the title.
-The main match on the undercard was the 1998 Royal Rumble match, which Stone Cold Steve Austin won by lastly eliminating Rocky Maivia, thus becoming the third person to win two Royal Rumble matches, and back-to-back, after Hulk Hogan in 1990-91, and Shawn Michaels in 1995-96.
-Additionally, The Legion Of Doom (Hawk and Animal) defeated The New Age Outlaws ("Road Dogg" Jesse James and "Badd Ass" Billy Gunn) by disqualification, therefore not winning the WWF Tag Team Championship, and "The Rock" Rocky Maivia defeated Ken Shamrock to retain the WWF Intercontinental Championship.
+The main match on the undercard was the 1998 Royal Rumble match, which "Stone Cold" Steve Austin won by lastly eliminating Rocky Maivia, becoming the third person to win two Royal Rumble matches and back-to-back, after Hulk Hogan in 1990 and 1991 and Shawn Michaels in 1995 and 1996.
+This was subsequently the fourth Royal Rumble event in which the titular match was not the main event, after the inaugural 1988 event and the events in 1996 and 1997.
+Additionally, The Legion Of Doom (Hawk and Animal) defeated The New Age Outlaws ("Road Dogg" Jesse James and "Badd Ass" Billy Gunn) by disqualification, therefore did not win the WWF Tag Team Championship, and "The Rock" Rocky Maivia defeated Ken Shamrock to retain the WWF Intercontinental Championship.

 Production

 Background

-The event was held at the San Jose Arena in San Jose, California.
+The 11th annual Royal Rumble event was held at the San Jose Arena in San Jose, California (pictured in 2014 after it had been renamed as the SAP Center).

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by the WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-It is named after the Royal Rumble match, a modified battle royal, in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers, and the winner traditionally earns a world championship match at that year's WrestleMania.
-In 1998, the winner earned a match for the WWF Championship at WrestleMania XIV.
-The 1998 event was the 11th event in the Royal Rumble chronology, and was scheduled to be held on January 18, 1998, at the San Jose Arena in San Jose, California.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
+It is named after and centered on the men's Royal Rumble match.
+The 11th Royal Rumble event was scheduled to be held on January 18, 1998, at the San Jose Arena in San Jose, California.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
+For 1998, the winner earned a match for the WWF Championship at WrestleMania XIV.